millwardesque/sunchasers/README.md

 * Some chairs are especially luxurious and increase your relaxation at a faster rate than the regular chairs.

 # Controls
+* Left click: Move your character to the clicked square.
+Player will attempt to 'use' the square if it's a chair, snackbar, restroom, etc.
 * Space: Move your character to the clicked square.
 Player must be upright or walking, and player will not sit automatically upon arrival at the square.
 * Up: Move your character up.
 * Down: Move your character down.